preminem/goAlgorithm/README.md

-# Algorithm implementation in Go
+# Data structure and algorithm implementation in Go